$b$-Hurwitz numbers from Whittaker vectors for $\mathcal{W}$-algebras: Introduction

+The $\mathcal W$-algebra structure we uncover in this paper appears to be a fundamental structure underlying Hurwitz theory.
+For arbitrary $b$, one may view this structure as a replacement for the Fock space formalism and KP integrability, both of which only currently exist in the $b=0$ setting.
+Indeed, we demonstrate that cut-and-join-equations and topological recursion, which are key structural results in Hurwitz theory, are consequences of this $\mathcal W$-algebra structure.
+Theorems \ref{thm:introcutandjoin} and \ref{theo:Main} are therefore significant steps towards understanding structural properties of $b$-Hurwitz numbers.

-While the $\mathcal W$-constraints of \eqref{eq:Wconstintro} hold for any $b$, the analytic side that mimics the original construction of Eynard--Orantin is still under investigation.
+Our results raise the natural question of what the correct generalization of the Eynard--Orantin topological recursion that governs weighted $b$-Hurwitz numbers is.
+While the $\mathcal W$-algebra structure holds for any $b$, the analytic side that mimics the original construction of Eynard--Orantin is still under investigation.
 There are two differing approaches to extend the Eynard--Orantin topological recursion to arbitrary $b$.
-One approach, which has been developed in \cite{ChekhovEynardMarchal2011,BelliardEynard2019,BorotBouchardChidambaramCreutzig2021} is to replace the initial data of a spectral curve by a non-commutative spectral curve (essentially, a $D$-module on the spectral curve) and goes by the name of \textit{non-commutative topological recursion}.
-The underlying $\mathcal W$-algebra structure of this non-commutative topological recursion was explored thoroughly in \cite{BorotBouchardChidambaramCreutzig2021} for a specific example, which, in Hurwitz theory corresponds to the case where $1/G(z)$ is a polynomial (see \cref{rem:AGT}).
+One approach, developed in \cite{ChekhovEynardMarchal2011,BelliardEynard2019,BorotBouchardChidambaramCreutzig2024} is to replace the initial data of a spectral curve by a non-commutative spectral curve (essentially, a $D$-module on the spectral curve) and goes by the name of \textit{non-commutative topological recursion}.
+The underlying $\mathcal W$-algebra structure of this non-commutative topological recursion was explored thoroughly in \cite{BorotBouchardChidambaramCreutzig2024} for a specific class of examples, which, in Hurwitz theory corresponds to the case where $1/G(z)$ is a polynomial (see \cref{rem:AGT}).
 While it seems difficult to extract analytic properties of $b$-Hurwitz numbers directly from non-commutative TR, this connection is an interesting problem that deserves further study.